-As the floor is the rigid RCC slab so due to rigid diaphragm action, it is assumed that the loads are distribute proportionate to the stiffness of the pier sections.
-And it is also assumed that, the effective height of the pier section will be the equivalent height of the door or window whichever is present in that pier section.
+As the floor is the rigid RCC slab so due to rigid diaphragm action, it is assumed that the loads are distributed proportionate to the stiffness of the pier sections.
+It is also assumed that, the effective height of the pier section will be the equivalent height of the door or window whichever is present in that pier section.

-Table 6.2.10 Pier Analysis (In Direction X) Direction X)
+Table 6.2.10 Pier Analysis (In Direction X)